 Chambly have garnered a total of 95 attacking corner opportunities throughout this season, which is the lowest number in the league.
 Not really surprising due to their lack of attacking thrust and their low number of attacking and goalscoring opportunities in general.

 In the image above you can see their distribution tendency.
 Chambly seem to favour distribution towards the near post as well as the six-yard box.
 Meanwhile, short corners, as well as distributions towards the far-post or penalty area, are not as often seen compared to near-post and six-yard box although they can be seen occasionally throughout the season.

 Looking at Chambly’s attacking corners this season, I can see that they’re actually pretty straightforward in their attacking corner.
 They’d mainly have six players inside the box in a regular corner situation.
-Usually, four or five of those players will get into position to attack the ball, while one or two gets into will watch out for rebounds inside the box.
+Usually, four or five of those players will get into position to attack the ball, while one or two will watch out for rebounds inside the box.
 There will also be one or two players sitting just outside the penalty area.
 However, the number of players may change depending on their mentality in a game.
 If they’re in a cautious/defensive mentality (usually when they’re leading), they’ll send fewer players into the box and will have more players behind or around the edge of the box for spill outs while when they’re trailing and looking to score a goal, then they’ll have more players upfield.